arktypeio/arktype/README.md

 ## Packages

-We use a [rush](https://rushjs.io) monorepo to manage our packages.
-Take a look at any of them individually to learn more:
+We use a [rush](https://rushjs.io) monorepo to manage the Redo app.
+Take a look at any of the individual packages to learn more:

 -   [@re-do/app](/pkgs/app): Desktop UI for creating and managing automated tests 🤖
--   [jsrx](pkgs/jsrx): Seamlessly write your [npm scripts](https://docs.npmjs.com/misc/scripts) in JS 💊📜
 -   [gqlize](pkgs/gqlize): Zero-config graphql query generation 🎁
 -   [statelessly](pkgs/statelessly): 💪-typed state management with simple shapes🔷
 -   [react-statelessly](pkgs/react-statelessly): React hooks for [statelessly](pkgs/statelessly)